*

 Dit is wraggies tyd dat swartes hul eie lande in Afrika opbou wat hulle vernietig, plunder, roof en afbrand.
 Wanneer daar na die protesaksies gekyk word is dit jong kinders wat deelneem en ouers skitter in hul afwesigheid.
 Ook in Suid-Afrika.

 Niemand het ‘n rewolwer teen hul koppe gehou om die infrastrukture en huise te verwoes nie.
-Laat diegene wat die opdragte gegee het om boere wat voedsel vervaardig, uit te wis of te verjaag hierdie landsburgers dra.
+Hulle is waarskynlik betaal om dit uit te voer deur kommuniste.
+Laat diegene wat die opdragte gegee het om boere wat voedsel vervaardig, uit te wis of te verjaag die terroriste, maar hulle word eerder met ope arms verwelkom.
+Veral op alle vlakke van regering.
+Bewys die teendeel.

 Swart boere in Suid-Afrika – hier is julle geleentheid – gaan help bou aan Zimbabwe, julle maak daagliks aanspraak julle is goeie boere.
 Nou bewys dit dat dit so is.